 This course is ideal for you if you enjoy reading in your own time and if you are interested in analysing novels, plays and poetry and find this satisfying.

-Learning methods vary and include answering questions, writing essays, exploring the meaning created in texts, watching DVDs, creating displays, individual research, and extra-curricular activities, such as discussing texts in performance.
+Learning methods vary and include answering questions, writing essays, exploring the meaning created in texts, watching DVDs, creating displays, individual research, and extra-curricular activities, such as watching texts in performance.

 You will work in pairs and in small groups, in addition to taking part in larger group discussions.
 As well as learning in the classroom, you will be expected to carry out a substantial amount of reading and writing tasks in your own time.

 You will study drama and poetry including at least one play by Shakespeare.
 You will also study prose texts which may be linked by theme or context.
-This may include literary topics such as:
+This will include a literary topic from the following list:

 - American Literature